Skip to content

 Connect in under five minutes

-Add the AppHandoff MCP server endpoint to your client's MCP configuration, authenticate with OAuth or generate an API key from your project settings, and your agent has immediate access to live project context.
+Add the AppHandoff MCP server endpoint to your client's MCP configuration, approve the OAuth sign-in that opens in your browser, and your agent has immediate access to live project context.

 The server is always on — backed by two always-running machines — so agents that reconnect mid-session, restart, or run on a schedule pick up exactly where they left off without re-authentication.